iTwin/itwinjs-core/docs/learning/ui/HostAppUI.md

 ## StateManager and ReducerRegistry

 Redux is a common package used for maintaining state data in front-end web applications.
 To allow packages to also use [Redux](https://redux.js.org/) the appui-react package provides the [StateManager]($appui-react) and [ReducerRegistry]($appui-react).
 The host app should not create the store itself using the function [createStore](https://redux.js.org/api/createstore) from Redux, but should instead instantiate a StateManager object passing in the set of reducers needed for its own state.
-It should not typically include reducers from packages or other library packages.
+It should not typically include reducers from packages.
 The StateManager instance will register with the ReducerRegistry to be informed when a Reducer is added to the registry and it will do the work of combining all Reducers into a single Redux store.

 See example [StateManager](./framework/State.md/#example-of-defining-initial-set-of-reducers)